 If you are suffering from multiple hypothyroid symptoms.
 Symptoms like hair loss, thinning of the eyebrows on the outer corners, weird little circular bruises under your arms, dry skin (even though you drink a lot of water), constipation, tired all of the time (except in the middle of the night when you are supposed to sleep) and you have depression issues, (and or anxiety issues) you might be experiencing first hand the hypothyroidism depression connection.

-I’ve gone to the doctor expressly to get my thyroid checked and instead of exploring the thyroid issues, he started treating me for depression.
-I can’t take depression medication because it makes me want to throw up and gives me a horrendous headache.
+I’ve gone to the doctor expressly to get my thyroid checked.
+Instead of exploring the thyroid issues, he started treating me for depression.
+I can’t take depression medication because it makes me want to throw up.
+It also gives me a horrendous headache.
 I’d rather be depressed than take that stuff.

 For me understanding that there might be a connection and that I might be dealing with an immune system issue, not simply a thyroid issue has allowed me to connect some of the dots.

 It has recently become evident that circulating thyroid antibodies are found in excess among patients suffering from mood disorders.
 Moreover, a manic episode associated with Hashimoto’s thyroiditis has recently been reported as the first case of bipolar disorder due to Hashimoto’s encephalopathy.
 We report a case in which Hashimoto’s thyroiditis was suspected to be involved in the deteriorating course of mood disorder and discuss potential pathogenic mechanisms linking thyroid autoimmunity with psychopathology.